AztecProtocol/engineering-designs/in-progress/11103-forwarder-contract/design.md

 ## Introduction

-Within the same L1 transaction, one cannot make blob transactions and regular transactions from the same address.
+Within the same L1 block, one cannot make blob transactions and regular transactions from the same address.

 However, aztec node operators must be able to do things like:

-- propose and l2 block
+- propose an l2 block
 - vote in the governance proposer contract
 - claim an epoch proof quote
   all in the same L1 block.